MicrosoftDocs/fabric-docs/docs/governance/information-protection.md

 ### Inheritance upon creation

-Inheritance upon creation is supported for all Fabric items with the following consideration:
+Inheritance upon creation is supported for Power BI Fabric items and in the following scenarios with non-Power BI items:

-* If you try to create a Pipeline or Notebook from a Lakehouse, it will get the sensitivity label of the Lakehouse.
+* Lakehouse -> Pipeline
+* Lakehouse -> Notebook
+* Lakehouse -> Lakehouse (shortcut creation)
+* Notebook -> Pipeline
+* Kusto Database -> KQL Query Set
+* Kusto Database -.
+Pipeline

 For more information about downstream inheritance, see [Sensitivity label inheritance upon creation of new content](/power-bi/enterprise/service-security-sensitivity-label-overview#sensitivity-label-inheritance-upon-creation-of-new-content).